magnesiumlabs/lasco/docs/guide/configuration.md

 );
 ```

-...and now every class will be generated with the configured prefix:
+Now every class will be generated with the configured prefix:

 ```css
 .ls-block {